Galileo Neo Automated Blood Bank System (19440)

 Bio-Rad Medical Diagnostics GmbH Tango Infinity TMView Complexity

-MTS Monoclonal Anti-c CardView Complexity
+MTS Anti-IgG, -C3d CardView Complexity